jrb-s2c-github/atomika/README.md

 12) Integration with ansible lint on some level
 13) Defaulting metallb range to something on the gateway's local subnet
 14) Checking whether things can be sped up by not gathering facts every time?
+15) Pulling from public container registry might work, but needs to be tested

 # Common problems